FARMINGTON RIVER RAIL TRAIL:

 & 202 in

-The Farmington River Rail Trail is a paved spur trail off the Farmington Canal Heritage Trail; Northern Section .
-It follows the abandoned Central New England Railroad line, formally the Connecticut Western RR (1868) from Farmington to Simsbury, where it loops back into the Farmington Canal Heritage Trail North .
+The Farmington River Rail Trail is a paved spur trail off the Farmington Canal Heritage Trail; North .
+It follows the abandoned Central New England Railroad line, formally the Connecticut Western RR (1868) from Farmington North to Simsbury, where it connects back to the Farmington Canal Heritage Trail; North.
 This trail is currently divided into two complete sections.
-The paved southern section runs from Farmington to Canton, while the stone-dust/paved northern section in Simsbury travels through Stratton Brook Park.
+The paved Southern Section runs from Farmington North to Canton, while the stone-dust/paved Northern Section in Simsbury travels through Stratton Brook Park.
 A signed on-road route connects the two sections.
 For more information See; FARMINGTON CANAL HERITAGE TRAIL .

-The Meadow Road Trail travels alongside Meadow Rd and Red Oak Hill Rd for 1.7 miles and connects to both the Farmington Canal Heritage Trail Northern Section and Farmington River Trail South.
-There are three parking areas along the Meadow Road Trail, one just 0.4 miles shy of the Farmington Canal Heritage Trail and Farmington River Trail.
+The Meadow Road Trail travels West alongside Meadow Rd and Red Oak Hill Rd for 1.7 miles and connects to both the Farmington Canal Heritage Trail; North and Farmington River Trail; South.
+There are three parking areas along the Meadow Road Trail.